We make Arizona social studies strand 5 – economics – accessible and fun to teach.

 2018 Economics Summer Teacher Institute

 An intensive two-week program for middle and high school teachers that covers the fundamental principles of economics.
 A week each is devoted to macroeconomics and microeconomics.
-The institute is instructed by university professors, who are equally passionate about their subject and helping teachers.
+The institute is instructed by Advanced Placement economics teachers who know your classroom environment as deeply as they know the content.
+They are equally passionate about their subject and helping their colleagues.
 Instruction is incremental, comfortable for both beginners and for those already familiar with the basics.
 Lodging stipends are available to teachers who live outside Pima County.
 There is no program fee and no academic credit, but participants receive a certificate for 35 PD hours per week

 - Microeconomics: Monday-Friday, June 4-8, 2018 (tentative)